AthiNaganathan/Hashi/README.md

 ## References

-If using Hashi, please cite the following two articles:
+If using _Hashi_, please cite the following two articles:

 1. Soundhararajan Gopi, Akashnathan Aranganathan & Athi N. Naganathan (2019).
 Thermodynamics and Folding Landscapes of Large Proteins from a Statistical Mechanical Model.
 Curr.
 Res.
 Struct.
 Biol., 1, 6-12.